vchan2/vchan2.github.io/2021APCalculusAB.md

 ### Homework

-Homework expectations: 40-60 minutes/day on average
+Homework expectations: about 40 minutes/day on average

 <!--
 Specific homework for Monday, June 21: